MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 # Manage service principal roles

 In order to restrict access to your Azure service's resources, you can use a service principal to manage role assignments.
-Each role provides a different amount of permissions allowed by the user when accessing the service's resources.
+Each role provides different permissions allowed by the user when accessing the service's resources.

 The Azure CLI has the following commands to manage role assignments: